 Fourth, rub the berry on your lips and observe and feel for any reaction as with steps two and three.
 If you notice any unpleasantness do not eat the berry.

-Fifth, take a tiny bite of the berry and simply hold it in your mouth for 10 to 15 minutes.
+Fifth, take a tiny bite of the berry and simply hold it on your tongue for 10 to 15 minutes.
 If the berries start to taste bitter, coppery or like a mouthful of soap, spit them out and rinse your mouth out.
 Definitely do not eat those berries.

 The last step, take a small bite and swallow.
 Wait a couple of hours or as long as you can to determine if there is any adverse reaction.
 After a few hours, so long as you are in good health you should be okay to eat the berries in question.

-Again, this test is in no way completely foolproof as certain berries build up toxicity in your body over time, or even take more than a few hours for the effects of their toxins to register, but you should still follow this test in all cases we are considering eating an unknown berry as extreme measures.
+Again, this test is in no way completely foolproof as certain berries build up toxicity in your body over time, or even take more than a few hours for the effects of their toxins to register.

 In the remainder of this article we will share with you five kinds of berries you should look out for in order to supplement your rations while in the field, and five you should avoid no matter how hungry you are.

 Not to be confused with chokecherries which have some issues with toxicity, but may be made edible.
 Chokeberries, on the other hand, are tasty if a little bit tangy, and commonly found growing in swamps, wetlands and moist woodland environments.

 They are endemic to the eastern part of North America and range in color from black to purple to red.
 They are tasty raw and also easily made into all kinds of sweet dishes and condiments.

 ✅ Mulberry (Morus)

 Mulberries look a lot like raspberries, if larger and oftentimes less symmetrical in appearance.